 Hannah achieved all of her behavioral goals and graduated from the program.
 Her relationship with her family improved and she is now trying out for school sports teams.
 With the help of Villa specialists and the support of her family, Hannah is comfortable being herself again.

 Keimon had a hard time going against peer pressure, which led to trouble at school and at home.
 At the Villa, Keimon found a place where he could pursue his interests by participating in Career and Transition Services (CATS).
-While exploring vocational possibilities, he joined a snack preparation and delivery program serving Villa students with autism, and interned with Villa athletic operations.
+While exploring vocational opportunities, he joined a snack preparation and delivery program serving Villa students with autism, and interned with Villa athletic operations.
 Keimon also toured local colleges and worked with college student mentors on a variety of skill-building projects.

 “I want to be a counselor one day, because I like how the counselors here treat me,” he said.